frederic-perez/AmE-dictionary/data/dictionary.md

 __hysteria__
 __hysteric__
 __hysterical__ _adj_ :three::hammer:
 __I feel you/that__ _idiom_ _slang_ I understand, agree with, or can relate to what you're saying. _No, I feel you, that's too much money to pay for a concert.
-I'm OK with skipping it._
+I’m OK with skipping it._
 __I see what you did there__ _idiom_ An expression used to acknowledge that one understands a joke made by someone else, and to either show appreciation or a lack thereof for the wit employed.
 __I suppose (so)__ _idiom_ An expression of vague affirmation or assent.
 __I.O.U.__ _Um, this is just a dirty sneaker and an I.O.U._
-__I'd say__ _idiom_ In my opinion; it is my estimation that.
+__I’d say__ _idiom_ In my opinion; it is my estimation that.
 __I'll be hanged if I do (something)__ _idiom_ I am determined not to do something.
-__I'm with you__ _idiom_ I agree with you. _A: "Ugh, why did we have to get up so darn early?"
-B: "Hey, I'm with you—I'd rather sleep in.
+__I’m with you__ _idiom_ I agree with you. _A: "Ugh, why did we have to get up so darn early?"
+B: "Hey, I’m with you—I’d rather sleep in.
 This early wake-up call was all Mom's idea."_
 __i18n__ _n_ Abbreviation of internationalization (a representation of internationalization as i followed by 18 more letters, followed by n).
 __iatrogenic__ Induced unintentionally in a patient by a physician.
 Used especially of an infection or other complication of treatment.
 __Ibuprofen__